piratar/backup-scripts/README.md

     BACKUP_FILES="myapp logs tools"
     BACKUP_BINARIES="virtualenv"
     BACKUP_MYSQL_DB="myappdb"
+    # or: BACKUP_PSQL_DB="myappdb"
     BACKUP_GPG_RECIPIENT="trustedperson@example.com"

-Currently all variables have to be set for the script to run.
+Currently all variables have to be set for the script to run except for the SQL database variables, they are optional as most people will only be using one or the other (or neither).
 Note that the `BACKUP_BINARIES` will only be preserved in daily backups, not in the more long-lived weeklies.

 This configuration relies on the following also being configured:

-   1. `~/.my.cnf` must have the user and password for `myappdb`
+   1. `~/.my.cnf` or `~/.pgpass` must have credentials for `myappdb`
    2. The user's GnuPG key-chain must have a trusted key public key for `trustedperson@example.com`.
    3. The user must have a public SSH key which is in `~/.ssh/authorized_keys`